pocket-ninja/pocketninja-frontend/_docs/pp.md

 While using our Services, we may ask you to provide us with certain personally identifiable information that can be used to identify you ("Personal Data").
 Our Services are designed to avoid collecting information such as your name, address, email address or other similar contact data unless you provide such data to us.
 The information we collect include:

-* Automatically collected data (such as IP Address, your device’s operating system, browser type and language)
+* Automatically collected data (such as IP Address, your device's operating system, browser type and language)

 * Mobile device identifiers (such as your unique device ID (persistent/non-persistent), IDFA (Identifier for advertisers), hardware type